 “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his own language, that goes to his heart.” -Nelson Mandela

 There are lots of reasons to learn a new language.
 If you’re a business owner, you might want to expand your business to a new market abroad.
 If you work within an internationally focused company, you may want to communicate with coworkers and position yourself for a promotion.
 If you love traveling, learning a language opens many doors in the midst of an overseas adventure.
 Or maybe you’re just interested in the cognitive benefits of learning a new language.
-Check out this video from the American Council on the Teaching of Foreign Languages.

 We all know there are so many ways we can benefit from learning a new language.
 So how should you decide which language is the best for you?
 If you’re focused on business perhaps you should choose a language from a country that is predicted to rise economically.
 The BRIC (Brazil, Russia, India, China) countries have been the focus of a lot of speculators in this field.
 If you want to be able to speak a new language with many other people, perhaps it’s best to learn one of the world’s most spoken languages like Mandarin or Spanish.
 Whatever your motivation is, these are the top ten most important languages to learn.